node_modules), so you keep full control over styling and behavior.

 - For content scripts, ensure your style entry is imported in the content-script entrypoint.

-- Content-script styles are emitted through Extension.js content-script CSS pipeline and can still conflict with host page styles.
+- Extension.js emits content-script styles through its CSS pipeline, and they can still conflict with host page styles.

 Best practices